 Students and staff who become sick at school

-If a student or staff member develops symptoms at school, protocols are in place.
+If a student or staff member develops symptoms at school:

 - Custodial staff will clean and disinfect the areas the person used

 If a student or staff member is confirmed to have COVID-19, and were potentially infectious while they were at school:

 - Public health will investigate to determine if there were any potential close contacts within the school

 If it is determined that there are close contacts within the school, public health will: